-Schools joined hundreds of other employers across the state implementing business continuity plans to ensure their vital work could continue from the safety of employees’ homes.
-While many schools are still figuring out what this means for instruction, numerous individuals must continue the business of operating their district or college.
+The way we work has changed.
+After the COVID-19 pandemic reached Texas, public schools joined hundreds of other employers across the state implementing business continuity plans to ensure their vital work could continue from the safety of employees’ homes.
+Although some organizations have reopened since the initial stay-at-home mandate, many employees are still working from home in a “new normal.”

-Working from home for an extended period is not as simple as just bringing home a laptop.
+You may have discovered that working remotely is not as simple as just bringing home a laptop.
 You might need to adjust your environment, workspace, and mindset to make sure you can complete your work effectively and safely.
+To help with this change, here are our tips to help you safely work at home during COVID-19.

 Set up for success

-If you are going to work from home for an extended period, take time to review your space through the eyes of an employee rather than a home resident.
+If you are working from home for an extended period, take time to review your space through the eyes of an employee rather than a home resident.
 You may need to re-evaluate how things are organized so your environment is conducive to staying focused and preventing unnecessary injuries.

 Keep your work area organized